 How We Found the Top Financial Advisor Firms in Tucson, Arizona

-Our criteria for this list started with looking at financial advisor firms registered with the U.S. Securities and Exchange Commission (SEC).
-All firms that register with the SEC must comply with rules and regulations including acting in your best interest under fiduciary duty.
+To create this list, we started by looking at financial advisor firms in Tucson registered with the U.S. Securities and Exchange Commission (SEC).
+All firms that register with the SEC must comply with rules and regulations, including acting in your best interest under fiduciary duty.
 We eliminated firms with disclosures or disciplinary issues, as well as any firm that doesn’t manage individual accounts.
-The remaining firms are ranked on the list below from most assets under management to least.
+We ranked the remaining firms on the list below from most assets under management to least.

-TCI Wealth Advisors is the first firm on our top nine with over $2.2 billion in assets under management.
-This is almost $2 billion more than every other firm on this list and it’s the only firm in Tucson with assets in the billions.
-The fee-only (the most fair compensation model for clients) firm was founded in 1990 and has 20 advisors.
+TCI Wealth Advisors, Inc. is the first firm on our list, as it has over $2.6 billion in assets under management (AUM).
+This is well over $2 billion higher than the nearest firm on this list.
+The fee-only firm was founded in 1990 and has 22 advisors.
 There isn’t an account minimum to start services with the firm, but you are subject to a minimum annual fee of $1,000.

-In addition to Tucson, you can find TCI Wealth in Flagstaff and Scottsdale, Arizona, in Denver, in Reno/Tahoe, Nevada and in Santa Monica, California.
-Services offered include wealth management, investment planning, retirement planning, insurance planning, education planning and tax planning.
+In addition to its Tucson office, you can find TCI Wealth in Flagstaff and Scottsdale, Arizona; Denver, Colorado; Reno/Tahoe, Nevada; and Santa Monica, California.
+The firm offers services that include wealth management, investment planning, retirement planning, insurance planning, education planning and tax planning.

-The firm is owned by four individuals and three family trusts.
-Altogether, there are 18 shareholders.
-Eleven are certified financial planners (CFPs), four are certified public accountants (CPAs), three are chartered financial analysts (CFAs) and two are personal finance specialists (PFS).
+A combination of individuals and family trusts own TCI.
+Altogether, there are 17 shareholders.
+Within this group, there are 10 certified financial planners (CFPs), four certified public accountants (CPAs), three chartered financial analysts (CFAs) and one accredited investment fiduciary (AIF).

 If you become a TCI client, you’ll go through a five-step process.
 Step one is a discovery meeting where you’ll discuss your values, financial goals, assets and overall preferences and interests.
 Two weeks after that, you’ll have an investment plan meeting.
 This meeting will cover what your time horizon is, your risk tolerance and what you expect for a rate of return.
 After than, it’s the mutual commitment meeting.
-Your relationship with TCI Wealth is formalized at this point and the investment plan is put in place.
+Your relationship with TCI Wealth is formalized at this point, and the firm puts your investment plan in place.

 After 45 days, you’ll have a follow-up meeting where you’ll discuss any outstanding issues or questions and review your account paperwork.
 Finally, the last step is ongoing: you’ll meet regularly to receive updates on your financial progress.

-Number two on our list, with $285 million in assets under management, has $1.95 billion less in assets under management than our No. 1 firm, TCI Wealth Advisors.
-GR Financial Group is smaller, with only five advisors to TCI’s 20.
+With $389 million in client assets to its name, GR Financial Group, LLC has $2.21 billion less in assets under management than our No. 1 firm, TCI Wealth Advisors, Inc. GR Financial Group is smaller, with only five advisors to TCI’s 22.
 You won’t find a minimum annual fee or account size here.
-In fact, less than 10% of GR Financial Group’s clients have what’s considered high net worths (individuals with $1.5 million or more).
+In fact, fewer than 10% of GR Financial Group’s clients have what’s considered to be a high net worth.
 The firm caters to those below that threshold and offers investment portfolio services, financial planning, consulting and financial education seminars and workshops.

 This financial advisor is fee-based, rather than fee-only.
-That means your financial advisor could be compensated for recommending certain products, such as insurance or mutual funds.
-The firm is still considered a fiduciary, however, which means it’s under an obligation to put client needs first.
+That means your financial advisor could be compensated for recommending certain products, such as securities or mutual funds.
+The firm is a fiduciary, however, which means it’s under an obligation to put client needs first.

-Scott Genzman founded the original firm in 2005 after working at Prudential and Paine Webber in various capacities.
+GR Financial president Scott Genzman founded the original firm in 2005 after working at Prudential and Paine Webber in various capacities.
 He’s worked in the financial industry since 1993.
-Genzman owns the majority of the firm.
-Lynsey Richter is the only other shareholder of the company and serves as GR Financial Group’s vice president.
-She has more than 18 years in the financial services industry.
+Genzman and vice president Lynsey Richter are the principal shareholders of the firm.
+She has more than 20 years in the financial services industry.

 The team is 10 total employees, with no certifications among them.
 This is one of the only financial advisor firms we’ve seen with no certified financial planners (CFPs), chartered financial analysts (CFAs) or certified public accountants (CPAs) on staff.
-While certifications don’t always equal experience in all cases, it’s unusual for a firm not to have any specialized designations among its staff.
+It should be noted, though, that certifications don’t necessarily equate to experience in all cases.

 The firm uses point and figure methodology along with a range of analysis methods when evaluating securities and formulating investment advice.
 Point and figure methodology is a way to chart data for long-term investments to see entry and exit points in the market.